DavideTimperi/GymBros/README.md

 - checkout.js: hide or show the shipping fieldset based on a checked checkbox.
 If checked we hide the section and clear all the input fields.
 - data.js: list of json where all the products that we offers are stored.
 - footer.js: simply attach the footer in every page.
-- header.js: simply attach the header in every page.
+- header.js: simply attach the header in every page (except home.html).
-- main.js: give responsiveness to the page with scroll up. the menu in media query and a read more/less option.
+- main.js: give responsiveness to the page with scroll up, the menu in media query and a read more/less option.
 - shop.js: generate the items in the shop in different cards, with a modifiable quantity.
-It is displayed the first 4 elements at the beginning, but with a clock on "load more" button we can see all the products.
+It display the first 4 elements at the beginning, but with a click on "load more" button we can see all the products.
 - staff.js: carousel for the staff page and a swap function.

 #### css